 5.5 Upon termination of the Agreement, the Company shall cease to make the Service available to the Customer and the Customer shall cease to use the Service.

-6.1 The Company does not warrant that the Service will meet the Customer’s requirements nor that the Services provided through the Website will be error-free or uninterrupted.
+6.1 The Company does not warrant that the Service will meet the Customer’s requirements nor that the Service provided will be error-free or uninterrupted.

-6.2 The Services are provided on an “as is” basis.
+6.2 The Service is provided on an “as is” basis.
 All conditions, representations, warranties, undertakings or terms whether express or implied, statutory or otherwise, including in particular any implied warranty of satisfactory quality or fitness for any particular purpose or use are excluded from the Terms and Conditions to the fullest extent permitted by law.